-The Center for Individual Rights recently filed a brief at the Supreme Court defending the free speech rights of plaintiffs in class action settlements.
-In Frank v.
-Gaos, plaintiffs are challenging a settlement of $8.5 million that Google agreed to pay for violating the privacy rights of their users.
-TheRead More → Posted in Case Updates
+The Center for Individual Rights recently filed an amicus brief urging the Supreme Court to hear Perryman v.
+Romero and act to defend the First Amendment rights of class action plaintiffs.
+In Perryman, class action plaintiffs who were the victims of consumer fraud are challenging a $12.5 million settlement, theRead More → Posted in Case Updates

 Former CIR plaintiff and California teacher Rebecca Friedrichs has told the inside story of her decades long struggle against teachers unions in her new book, Standing Up to Goliath: Battling State and National Teachers’ Unions for the Heart and Soul of Our Kids and Country.